 A hidden gem or a game that deserves to stay hidden?

 So far, there would seem to be little worth saving in Nightshade.
-Rightly so, from frustrating adventure mechanics and badly designed combat sections, there’s only a couple of decent minigames splced in (like saving the girl from the burning building).
+Rightly so, from frustrating adventure mechanics and badly designed combat sections, there’s only a couple of decent minigames spliced in (like saving the girl from the burning building).
 So, why is everyone on the internet going out of their way to call it a “hidden gem”?
 Because of the writing and atmosphere mostly.
 The way that Nightshade has to work his arse off to be recognized as a serious superhero is nothing short of entertaining, especially because before doing heroic deeds, he’s treated like dirt by mostly everyone and can’t even access some of the places in the city.
 Most of the item descriptions are also pretty much tongue-in-cheek, like the game commenting on an art piece “wow what a fun game this is!”.
 Or examining a mutated rat to have Nightshade make a joke on mutated samurai rats.
-It is very much of its time with its humour and its 90s cultural references make it still quite entertaining to play today.
+It is very much of its time, but I would say its humour and 90s cultural references make it still quite entertaining to play today.

 Nightshade came out to pretty lukewarm/mediocre reviews, but then again, it was a weird time for the 8 bit Nintendo.
 In 1992, the NES was basically on its last leg and the fact that the game was only released in North America, does seem to confirm that in Europe the console was basically dead and gone by that point.
 True enough, the game did seem cater to more North American tastes, with a kind of Saturday Morning Cartoons vibe, even though Nightshade clearly riffed on that as well.
 Sometimes, it feels like a game written by a bunch of snarky 20 something guys, bored with that hero cartoons stuff.
-And it probably was, especially for its list of sarcastic and snarky bad jokes.
+And it probably was, especially for its long list of snarky bad jokes.